simonevincenzi/Contemporary_Extinction/README.md

 ## 2. Analysis of simulation results

+Download some pre-saved data and model files from [https://figshare.com/articles/dataset/Contemporary_Extinction/12959948](https://figshare.com/articles/dataset/Contemporary_Extinction/12959948) and move them in the same folder as the other scripts.

 `source("Plot_sim_example.r")` produces a panel of three simulation replicates (details in the code).
 The plot object is saved as `plot_sim_example`.

 ![Plot_sim_example](https://github.com/simonevincenzi/Contemporary_Extinction/blob/master/Plots/Plot_sim_example.png)